 17.2 Cross-Link Interference Management

-UL transmission in one cell may interfere with DL reception in another cell, when different TDD DL/UL patterns are used between neighbouring cells.
-This is referred to as CLI.
+When different TDD DL/UL patterns are used between neighbouring cells, UL transmission in one cell may interfere with DL reception in another cell: this is referred to as Cross Link Interference (CLI).

-To mitigate the CLI, the network signalling enables the involved gNBs to exchange and coordinate their intended TDD DL-UL configurations over Xn and F1 interfaces.
-Based on the information exchanged, a receiving gNB can adjust its transmission pattern to avoid (causing) the CLI.
-Moreover, to support flexible resource adaptation for TDD cells, the victim UEs can be configured to perform CLI measurements.
-Two types of measurements are supported for CLI management:
+To mitigate CLI, gNBs can exchange and coordinate their intended TDD DL-UL configurations over Xn and F1 interfaces; and the victim UEs can be configured to perform CLI measurements.
+There are two types of CLI measurements:

-- SRS-RSRP measurement in which the UE measures SRS-RSRP over configured SRS resource transmissions of one or multiple aggressor UEs;
+- SRS-RSRP measurement in which the UE measures SRS-RSRP over SRS resources of aggressor UE(s);

-- CLI-RSSI measurement in which the UE measures the total received power observed over configured RSSI resources.
+- CLI-RSSI measurement in which the UE measures the total received power observed over RSSI resources.

-Both event triggered and periodic reporting are supported for both SRS-RSRP and CLI-RSSI measurements.
-Layer 3 filtering is applied to CLI measurement results.
+Layer 3 filtering applies to CLI measurement results and both event triggered and periodic reporting are supported.

 Next Modified Subclause